True Crime: Streets of LA: Gameplay

 True Crime is an open world action-adventure game played from a third-person perspective, in which the player controls Detective Nicholas Kang of the "Elite Operations Division" (E.O.D.), a hand-picked autonomous unit of the regular LAPD.

-The game was one of the first non-Grand Theft Auto open world action-adventure games released after Grand Theft Auto III in 2001, and, as such, was labeled by many as a Grand Theft Auto clone, as the core game mechanics are identical to Grand Theft Auto III, and its 2002 successor, Grand Theft Auto: Vice City – the player can travel across the city freely, commandeer vehicles, do whatever they want in terms of attacking and/or killing innocent civilians, and progress through the storyline at their own leisure, spending as much time traversing the city as they wish.
+The game was one of the first non-Grand Theft Auto open world action-adventure games released after Grand Theft Auto III (2001).
+It was labeled by many as a Grand Theft Auto clone, since the core game mechanics are identical to Grand Theft Auto III, and its successor, Grand Theft Auto: Vice City (2002).
+Much like in Grand Theft Auto, players can travel across the city freely, commandeer vehicles, do whatever they want to attack or kill innocent civilians, and progress through the storyline at their leisure.
 However, the major difference from Grand Theft Auto games is that in True Crime, the player controls a law enforcement officer.
 As such, True Crime has been called "the GTA III clone where you play a cop."

-The game involves four main types of mission, each with their own unique gameplay; shooting, fighting, stealth and driving.
-In many levels of the game, even if missions are failed, the storyline will continue, sometimes with a different opening cutscene for the next level, sometimes with an alternate version of the level, occasionally by branching into an entirely different storyline.
+The game involves four main types of mission, each with their own unique gameplay: shooting, fighting, stealth and driving.
+In many levels of the game, even if missions are failed, the storyline will continue, sometimes with a different opening cutscene for the next level, with an alternate version of the level, occasionally by branching into another storyline entirely.

 During shooting missions, the game auto-targets the closest opponent.
 If the player wishes to switch target to another opponent, they must do so manually.
 When the player is in shooting mode, they can enter "Precision Targeting" at any time.
 At this point, the game switches to first-person, zooms in on the target, and goes into slow motion momentarily.
-While in Precision Targeting, if the targeting reticule turns green, the player can hit the enemy with a neutralizing, non-lethal shot.
-If the player fires when the reticule is red, the enemy will be killed instantly.
+While in Precision Targeting, if the reticle turns green, the player can hit the enemy with a neutralizing, non-lethal shot.
+If the player fires when the reticle is red, the enemy will be killed instantly.
 Players can also take cover during shootouts, firing from behind cover when the opportunity presents itself.
 Players are also free to pick up any weapons dropped by enemies.
-Once the ammo of these weapons is depleted, however, Kang will drop the weapon and revert to his standard issue revolver, which, although it does need to be reloaded, never runs out of ammo.
+Once the ammo of these weapons is depleted, however, Kang will drop the weapon and revert to his standard issue revolver, which, although it needs to be reloaded, never runs out of ammo.

-In hand-to-hand combat, the player has four main attacks; high kick, low kick, punch, and grapple.
+In hand-to-hand combat, the player has four main attacks: high kick, low kick, punch, and grapple.
 After hitting an enemy a certain number of times, the enemy will be stunned, at which point the player can perform a combo by pressing a series of buttons.
 During stealth missions, the player is automatically placed into stealth mode.
 The player can approach enemies from behind and either knock them out or kill them.
 Bumping into objects or walking over broken glass or plastic bags will cause nearby enemies to become aware of the player's presence.